SansGuidon/bookmarks/sections/programming.md

 * :star: [**danistefanovic/build-your-own-x**](https://github.com/danistefanovic/build-your-own-x) - 🤓 Build your own ... (insert technology here)
 * [Advent of Code](https://adventofcode.com/) - is an Advent calendar of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 People use them as a speed contest, interview prep, company training, university coursework, practice problems, or to challenge each other.
 * :star: [**donnemartin/system-design-primer**](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
 Prep for the system design interview.
-* [Bash on Exercism](https://exercism.org/tracks/bash) - Want to learn and master Bash?
-Join Exercism’s Bash Track for access to 89 exercises with automatic analysis of your code and personal mentoring, all 100% free.
 * [Antonio Bello](https://www.raywenderlich.com/135789/how-to-be-a-better-developer-with-programming-challenges) - (2016) How To Be a Better Developer with Programming Challenges
 * * [7DRL Challenge 2019](https://itch.io/jam/7drl-challenge-2019) - In 2005, the roguelike community established a yearly event, the 7DRL Challenge, in which developers are challenged to create a roguelike in seven days.
 This allows one to have the shared misery of knowing you are not the only one tracking down a bad pointer at the 167th hour.
 The annual event occurs during a week in early March.
 * [Dwitter.net](https://www.dwitter.net/) - is a challenge to see what awesomeness you can create when limited to only 140 characters of javascript and a canvas.